Policies and procedures

 Note that some degrees that include a compulsory coursework component may be administered according to the policies and procedures for Research Components of Postgraduate Coursework Awards.
 Your faculty will advise where this is the case.

 Administration and assistance

-Research higher degrees are governed by Statute 7.3 Masters Degrees and Statute 7.4 Doctoral Degrees, and the Rules made pursuant to them.
+Research higher degrees are governed by the Course Rules for Masters Degrees by Research and Doctoral Degrees.
 The University Research Higher Degrees Committee (which includes two student members) is responsible for policy development and monitoring.

-Routine administration is conducted at faculty level and overseen by the faculty's Higher Degrees Committee (which includes at least one student member).
+Routine administration is conducted at College level and overseen by the College's Higher Degrees Committee (which includes at least one student member).

 The Office of Graduate Research is the first point of contact for students and academic staff for non-routine matters.